My automated email series makes me happy.

-But the objections seemed to go deeper than that.
+But the objections from folk on my workshop seemed to go deeper than that.
 I think there were a couple of reasons why people didn’t like the idea of an automated email series.

 Automating your email series is somehow wrong?

-I’ve had this before from a few people, including some social media gurus who have told me that it’s really naughty to pre-schedule my tweets because I’m not properly “engaging” with my audience.
-This seems to be an idea that to be truly authentic, we should never automate anything or do things in advance.
+I’ve had this before from a few people.
+Some social media gurus who have told me that it’s really naughty to pre-schedule my tweets because I’m not properly “engaging” with my audience.
+There seems to be an idea that to be truly authentic, we should never automate anything or do things in advance.

 The problem is, that unless you’re a super organised do things in advance kind of person, as a small business owner, you’ll never get anything done.
 We just don’t have enough time in the day, and we have to be more productive than those fatcats at the big companies.

 If you’re worried about being authentic as a small business owner, and engaging with your audience, all you have to do is make sure that the people who want to talk to you can get in touch.
 Encourage people to reply back to the emails that you send out to them your automated email series.
-And then when they do, take it seriously and get back in touch with them.
+Ask them questions.
+And then when they do reply, take it seriously and get back in touch with them.

-It’s not wrong to automate your marketing processes, including your emails out.
+It’s not wrong to automate your marketing processes, including your email series.
 It’s just a good way of being very productive with your time.

 It’s not an “email newsletter” if you wrote it a year ago and send it in an automated email series?